Law of Switzerland: Criminal law

 The code has been revised numerous times since 1942.

 The most recent revision (as of 2010), in effect since 2007, introduced the possibility to convert short prison sentences (below one year) into fines, calculated based on a daily rate which has to be established based on the "personal and economic situation of the convict at the time of the verdict", with an upper limit set at CHF 3000 per day of the sentence.

 Practically all prison sentences shorter than one year have since been converted into fines, conditional sentences (parole) to conditional fines.
-This has caused controversy because the result is that lighter offences not punishable by imprisonment always result in unconditional fines, while more severe offences now often result in conditional fines that do not need to be paid at all.
+This has generated controversy, as it results in lighter offences not punishable by imprisonment consistently leading to unconditional fines, while more serious offences often result in conditional fines that may not need to be paid at all.

 The Federal Council in October 2010 announced its intention to revert to the earlier system, and all large parties expressed at least partial support.